 All the top Instagrammers and photographers have one preset (or a small collection of presets) that they use on all their photos.
 This helps keep all the photos looking similar and the style aligned.
 Having a signature style can instantly help elevate your photos.
 Plus, there are some preset out there that really transform a photo from blah to magic with just a click of a button!
 I’ll be selling my presets soon, but in the meantime, if you are on the hunt for awesome presets, start at Creative Market or VSCO.

 I hope this helps answer your questions about blogging camera gear!
 From the best camera for beginners to the best cameras for travel blogging, I hope I answered all your questions about cameras and lenses!
 Soon I’ll be sharing a post about how I edit my photos.
 Stay tuned!

-If you have any questions at all, leave a comment below or DM me on Instagram @thewhimsysoul.
+If you have any questions at all about which is the best digital camera for you and your blog, leave a comment below or DM me on Instagram @thewhimsysoul.
 Also, follow @whimsysoul – a community repost profile where I highlight YOU and YOUR work!
 Use #whimsysoul on your photos so I can follow along your photo journey. 🙂

 25 Influencer Networks To Join To Earn Money Blogging